Quantum Simulation of Black Holes in a dc-SQUID Array: Summary and Conclusions

-In conclusion, following the procedure of \cite{exotic_spacetimes_Sab_n_2018} we have studied the possible simulations of radial sections of black hole spacetimes using an SQUID array embedded on an open transmission line, for Schwarzschild, Reissner-Nordstr\o m, Kerr and Kerr-Newman black holes.
-For the non-rotating black holes (Schwarzschild and Reissner-Nordstr\o m) the generation of an event horizon could, in principle, be achieved with this method.
-For this, we should avoid reaching magnetic flux values close to its critical value $\phi_0/2$ along a large region of the array---optimally reducing this region to a single SQUID, as discussed in \cite{squid_wormhole_PhysRevD.94.081501,exotic_spacetimes_Sab_n_2018}.
-If the event horizon is successfully generated, Hawking radiation might be expected to appear in the system, due to quantum fluctuations of the electromagnetic vacuum at the horizon; but this can only be verified by carrying out the experiment and measuring radiation at both sides of the array with coincidence detection, as is proposed in \cite{quantum_vacuum_hawking_radiation_RevModPhys.84.1}.
+In conclusion, following the procedure of~\cite{exotic_spacetimes_Sab_n_2018}, we have studied the possible simulations of radial sections of black hole spacetimes using a SQUID array embedded on an open transmission line, for Schwarzschild, Reissner--Nordstr\o m, Kerr and Kerr--Newman black holes.
+For the non-rotating black holes (Schwarzschild and Reissner--Nordstr\o m), the generation of an event horizon could, in principle, be achieved with this method.
+For this, we should avoid reaching magnetic flux values close to its critical value $\phi_0/2$ along a large region of the array---optimally reducing this region to a single SQUID, as discussed in~\cite{squid_wormhole_PhysRevD.94.081501,exotic_spacetimes_Sab_n_2018}.
+If the event horizon is successfully generated, Hawking radiation might be expected to appear in the system, due to quantum fluctuations of the electromagnetic vacuum at the horizon; but this can only be verified by carrying out the experiment and measuring radiation at both sides of the array with coincidence detection, as is proposed in~\cite{quantum_vacuum_hawking_radiation_RevModPhys.84.1}.

-Regarding rotating black holes (Kerr and Kerr-Newman), it seems impossible to simulate ergospheres with our choice of radial sections of the spacetime.
-This may be overcome by choosing other types of 1+1D sections, like for instance orbital sections at $r$ constant, which could be an interesting follow up on this work.
+Regarding rotating black holes (Kerr and Kerr--Newman), it seems impossible to simulate ergospheres with our choice of radial sections of the spacetime.
+This may be overcome by choosing other types of 1~+~1D sections---for instance, orbital sections at $r$ constant, which could be an interesting follow up on this work.
 Other interesting extensions, such as the analysis of relevant observables, specific black-hole masses or higher dimensions, lie beyond the limited scope of the current work.